 My focus right now is on reading the new releases that have me the most excited.
 In the past, I would be focused on getting books read that had sat on my TBR for a long time, like I had to start from the bottom up.
 And I don’t want to do that anymore.
 I want to read the things that interest me the most.

 At the same time, I do have a lot of NetGalley reviews that are pending and I would hope that I’m able to get enough done by the end of the year that I see my feedback score go up to where I’d like it to be.
-My feedback score is not my strongest trait.
+My feedback score is my most toxic trait.

 With those two resolutions in mind, I’ll say that the book I’m most excited to read that meets that criteria is The Confession by Jo Spain.